New Program Helping WA Authors Bridge the Gap from Draft Manuscript to Published Novel

 KSP Writers’ Centre director Shannon Coyle said their management team had undertaken extensive research into what writers really wanted when deciding on KSP’s branch of activities as part of this program.
 ‘We were primarily guided by the writing sector review recommendations published by the WA state department of culture and the arts in 2017, which highlighted residency and mentoring opportunities as being the most beneficial for emerging writers.
 With this in mind, we are excited to launch the 1st Edition series which combines both.’

-KSP has selected seven promising local authors for its 2019 program, and will accept an additional seven writers for the 2020 program through its 1st Edition Retreat and 1st Edition Fellowships.
+KSP has selected fourteen promising local authors for its 2019 and 2020 programs through the 1st Edition Retreat and 1st Edition Fellowships.
 These programs are designed to support debut authors in developing their full first draft manuscript, and is managed by a newly hired administrator.
 At the end of 2020, it is hoped that some of these manuscripts will be contracted for publication, and expected that all participating authors will have a polished work ready to confidently pitch and submit to publishers.

 The 2019 intake of KSP writers includes: Melanie Hall, Emily Sun, Emma Young, Scott-Patrick Mitchell, Tracey Gregory, Amanda Gardiner and Kelly Van Nelson.
+The 2020 intake includes: Ashleigh Hardcastle, Sarah Obern, Jacie Anderson and Lucy Franklyn.
+Shannon Meyerkort, Esme Lee Wilmot and Michelle Symes.
 Selected by a panel of members from KSP's literary advisory committee, including Guy Salvidge, Melissa O'Shea, Nathan Hobby and Laurie Steed, these writers were praised for their engaging projects and unique, strong writing samples.